clach04/cyd_clocks/README.md

 ## MicroPython Demos

+Recommend using Thonny or mpremote

   * hw_info.py - Dump device information out to the serial port

+        mpremote connect com5 mount .
+        import hw_info
+        # Then issue CTRL-] (to exit) or CTRL-D (to restart)

   * wifi_setup.py - Connect to wifi quickly, suitable for then issuing `mip` to install packages
       * to be used with https://github.com/clach04/MicroWiFiManager/tree/mine